publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/ptA/spt2/m__us_usc_t16_s460nnn–24.md

         (2) __Lands within Wilderness Area__

-        If lands or interests in lands acquired under subsection (a) of this section or part F of this subchapter are within the boundaries of the Wilderness Area, the acquired lands or interests in lands shall—
+        If lands or interests in lands acquired under subsection (a) or part F are within the boundaries of the Wilderness Area, the acquired lands or interests in lands shall—

             (A) become part of the Wilderness Area; and

-            (B) be managed pursuant to part B of this subchapter and the other laws applicable to the Wilderness Area.
+            (B) be managed pursuant to part B and the other laws applicable to the Wilderness Area.

         (3) __Lands within wilderness study area__

-        If the lands or interests in lands acquired under subsection (a) of this section or part F of this subchapter are within the boundaries of a wilderness study area, the acquired lands or interests in lands shall—
+        If the lands or interests in lands acquired under subsection (a) or part F are within the boundaries of a wilderness study area, the acquired lands or interests in lands shall—

             (A) become part of that wilderness study area; and